 As a last photo of my hometown of Eisenach in Thuringia the famous son of this city again: there's no doubt, it is Johann Sebastian Bach.

 Enjoy the ultra short video with narrated text about the Bach City of Eisenach in Thuringia, Germany.
 However, it's short: just four minutes.

 As promised earlier: just photos of Eisenach, Thuringia, Germany.
 They come with a music work of Johann Sebastian Bach.
 The whole video has a length of just four minutes.
 No narrated text, promise.

 It's a real ultra short video about the Bachhouse and the Bach Museum in Eisenach, Thuringia, Germany.
 However, it's worth to watch.

 Now... - you can't get enough?
 About Johann Sebastian Bach?
 Here's a short biography, with music and narrated text in a length of a little longer than nine minutes.

-If I managed to impress you with so few corner facts about my hometown of Eisenach in lovely Thuringia and you are still around here, than you deserved, how our Bavarian neighbors would say a "Schmankerl", a delicacy, which not necessarily is something to eat.
+If I managed to impress you with so few corner facts about my hometown of Eisenach in lovely Thuringia and you are still around here, then you deserved, how our Bavarian neighbors would say a "Schmankerl", a delicacy, which not necessarily is something to eat.
 It is not related to the theme of Eisenach too.
 Plus that is true for Thuringia as well.
 It is about a trip around the world.
-Johann Sebastian Bach is displayed regularely on postage stamps around the world.
-With his music you are offered a trip around the earth und through the time.
-And it goes without saying that this highlight is not just for stamp collectors, may be least for those.
+Johann Sebastian Bach is displayed regularly on postage stamps around the world.
+With his music, you are offered a trip around the earth and through time.
+And it goes without saying that this highlight is not just for stamp collectors, maybe least for those.
 Have fun watching it.